EffectOrientedProgramming/book/Chapters/stm.md

-TODO Come up with a few fun examples that differentient from Zionomicon
+TODO Come up with a few fun examples that differentiate our explanation from other books